-The Pepperdine University School of Public Policy awards a number of scholarships each year to students in the master of public policy program.
-Students enrolled in online programs are generally not eligible for these scholarships.
+The Pepperdine University School of Public Policy awards a number of scholarships each year to students in the Master of Public Policy program.
 These awards are made available through endowed funds, gifts from supporters and alumni, and allocation of University general funds (see partial list in this section).
 The Scholarship Committee awards scholarships based on merit and academic and professional experience as well as standardized test scores.